EnKrypt/Botato/README.md

 You will have to pick the type of network to use first.
 The only available network hook at the moment is `irc`, but you can also make your own by looking at the hook template in the `NetworkHooks` directory.

 #### Using Botato via IRC
-You need supply the server, port and channel as arguments while running the program.
+You need to supply the server, port, ssl/tls support and channel(s) as arguments while running the program.
 Example :

 ```
-$ node botato.js workfra.me 6667 #bots
+$ node botato.js irc workfra.me 6667 false #bots
 ```

 ## Usage